 People with diabetes can still enjoy Chinese New Year goodies.
-Get tips from the Department of Dietetics at Singapore General Hospital (SGH) on how to keep diabetes under control by snacking sensibly.
+Get easy tips from the Department of Dietetics at Singapore General Hospital (SGH) on how to keep diabetes under control during the festive period.

 Ms Kala Adaikan, Principal Dietitian,

 Singapore General Hospital (SGH), a member of the

 SingHealth group, provides the following tips on keeping diabetes under control during Chinese New Year:

 Eat a healthy breakfast before starting your house visits

 Your breakfast should include complex (starchy) carbohydrates packed with lots of

 fibre (e.g. whole oats, multi-grain cereals, wholemeal bread), nuts and seeds.
 Starchy carbohydrates will release glucose into the blood stream at a slower rate compared to sugary foods.